hafizauo/ONAFilms/README.md

 ## ★ Welcome fellow coding enthusiasts ★

 ✦ This is a Mega React Movie Database Project using Vite & the TMDB Movie Api, ONA FILMS, made to be Responsive on all devices! <br>
 ✦ Below are screenshots of What the Website looks like.
-Aall attributions have been given to TMDB on the website itself. <br>
+All attributions have been given to TMDB on the website itself. <br>
+✦ Check Out The Live Site → aumar.xyz/ONA-Films/

 ⋆ If you'd like to take look at it yourself, 'Git Clone The Repo'; Login & Password is in the *Login.jsx* file. <br>